 In addition to being engaged in research and graduate studies on a full-time basis (12 months), each recipient is expected to participate in special activities which are designed to enhance their professional development.
 Such activities include (1) the participation in a monthly discussion group with other Fellows and selected faculty members to discuss issues that add value to the University and the studentís education and (2) to provide mentorship to selected undergraduates involved in research activities under the Center of Undergraduate Research Opportunities (CURO) program.

 (Nomination deadline: 5:00 P.M., March 03, 2014)

 Doctoral assistantships are awarded each year on a competitive basis following a highly qualified studentís nomination by their major department or school.
 A faculty panel evaluates each nominee.
 The doctoral assistantships are available to doctoral students in their final year of study.
 These assistantships allow the student to devote time to the completion of their dissertation.
 At the completion of the assistantship award, the student is expected to have finished the dissertation and graduated.

 Regent's Out of State Tuition Waiver

 The Graduate School awards a limited number of out-of-state tuition waivers to students who are classified as non-residents of the State of Georgia.
 The awards are based upon applicants' academic records and the recommendations of their major departments.
-The waiver renews on a semester basis for the academic year contingent upon recipients earning at least a 3.00 graduate grade point average each semester on twelve hours of graduate course work fall and spring semesters and nine hours of graduate course work during the summer semester.
 These awards waive only the non-resident portion of a student's tuition.
-Students interested in being nominated for this award should contact the graduate coordinator in their major department.
+Students interested in being nominated for this award should contact the graduate coordinator in their major department for nomination criteria.
 Being nominated does not guarantee receipt of a waiver.

 Out of State Tuition Waivers for Candidacy